 As stated above, bicycle sharing would not be an initiative led by the CCJPA except for the Brompton Dock concept which is more like bicycle leasing yet for the purposes of environmental analysis it can be lumped with bicycle sharing.
 To complete this analysis it is useful to examine what trip types bicycle sharing will serve.
 What will be the split between substituting a shared bicycle trip for existing bicycle trip vs. how many will be new trips via bicycle will be generated and of those, are those trips replacing former automobile or transit or walking trips?
-Or is bicycle sharing inducing train travel)?
+Or is bicycle sharing (in all its forms) bringing new people to the train that were never there before (i.e., bicycle sharing inducing train travel)?
 Some existing bicyclists using the train will opt out of using their bicycle and use a shared bicycle on one or both ends of their trip.
 This action would not reduce overall emissions but it would free up a bicycle space on Capitol Corridor trains.